computationalstylistics/computationalstylistics.github.io/_posts/2019-03-18-focs_postdoc1.md

 We offer a 4-year research position (including a 1-year probation period) for a post-doctoral researcher in the project aimed at developing, evaluating and applying innovative methodology of comparing large texts collections.
 The project is located in one of the world's most prolific stylometry centers, Kraków, led by professor Maciej Eder.

 Our lab, [Computational Stylistics Group](https://computationalstylistics.github.io/) at the Institute of Polish Language of Polish Academy of Sciences is based in Kraków, Poland, and gathers researchers from various disciplines, from literary studies to linguistics, to computer science and physics.
-Our lab is a member of the Federation of Stylometry Labs (FoSL), and closely collaborates with the COST Action “Distant Reading”, as well as the Digital Literary Stylistics Special Interest Group (SIG) affiliated with the Alliance of Digital Humanities Organizations.
+Our lab is a member of the Federation of Stylometry Labs (FoSL), and closely collaborates with the COST Action "Distant Reading", as well as the Digital Literary Stylistics Special Interest Group (SIG) affiliated with the Alliance of Digital Humanities Organizations.
 Located in the heart of Europe, we benefit from fast and cheap connections to most of its cities while enjoying peaceful and inspiring atmosphere of a historical center.

 Project website: [https://computationalstylistics.github.io/projects/focs/](https://computationalstylistics.github.io/projects/focs/)